bw2data.query#

 Filters are applied by calling the

-object, and passing the dataset to filter as the argument.
-Calling aQuery
+Queryobject, and passing the dataset to filter as the argument.
+Calling aQuerywith some data returns aResultobject with the filtered dataset.- Parameters:

-filters (*) β One or more
+filters (*) – One or more

 - class bw2data.query.Result(result)[source]#